[Originally published in 2013. Edited and republished in 2022]

 I agree with these ideas in theory and have implemented some of them.
 Most of my toys and circulating toys are brand-less and encourage dramatic and interactive play without a pre-written story to stick in the kids' heads.
 I think this is important.
 Collection development though is a different matter and here I'm going to get, possibly, a little controversial.
 Do I, personally, think kids should be reading tv tie-ins, Barbie books, etc.?
 Frankly, no. I didn't watch tv at all as a child and movies very rarely.
 I wasn't allowed to play with Barbies (and wasn't much into dolls anyways).
 I hate the commercialization of childhood and I enjoy a good diatribe on Disney Princesses as much as any other dedicated peruser of Hearthsong.

-But, and this is a big BUT, do I have the right and the authority to make that decision for my parents and kids at the library?
-If I have a mom and her daughter come ask me for Barbie books, should I say "you shouldn't be reading those they will commercialize your child, are badly written, and do not encourage early literacy"?
+But, and this is a big BUT, do I have the right and the authority to make that decision for the caregivers and kids at the library?
+If I have a mom and her daughter come ask me for Barbie books, should I say "you shouldn't be reading those, they will commercialize your child, are badly written, and do not encourage early literacy"?
 However tactfully you put it, in my opinion, this is a kind of snobbish, reverse censorship.
-Yes, I try to have a balanced collection, I try to buy the best books that have both child appeal and literary quality (woo Cybils!), I try to educate people on the benefits of reading together, of books that promote early literacy skills, of limiting screen time, but I am also a public librarian.
+Yes, I try to have a balanced collection, I try to buy the best books that have both child appeal and literary quality, I try to educate people on the benefits of reading together, of books that promote early literacy skills, of limiting screen time, but I am also a public librarian.
 I'm here to provide what my community wants and needs - not what I think they SHOULD want and need.

-So, in an effort to perform this delicate balancing act, in 2011 I added a collection we call Tub Books.
-I got the idea for this from Batavia Public Library in IL (I should interview at a gazillion libraries every couple years, just to get more ideas!) who had paperback picture books in tubs.
-I bought the tubs for $2 at Walmart and each one has a label.
-Tub books are cheap, mostly 8x8, paperbacks.
-This year I also started adding paperback, tv tie-in easy readers, since they are often not "good" easy readers because of the vocabulary so they fit better in the tub books.
+So, in an effort to perform this delicate balancing act, in 2011 I added a collection we called Tub Books.
+I got the idea for this from Batavia Public Library in IL who had paperback picture books in tubs.
+I bought the tubs for $2 at Walmart and in 2013 I started adding paperback easy readers that were tv tie-ins.
 They get a label and barcode slapped on them and that's it.
-When they start falling apart, I fix them with cheap tape and I almost never charge for damage.
-If they're lost, people pay a lowered replacement fee, since we do so little processing.
-I just cleaned out and reorganized the tubs in September and we currently have:
+When they start falling apart, I fix them with cheap tape, if at all, I rarely charge for damage, and cap the fee for lost titles at a few dollars.

 - Berenstain Bears